 Although some of these issues are easy to identify, you risk losing ownership of what you’re buying if you manage to miss one.
 For example, you could lose a part of your property due to encroachment issues, or you could be forced to pay debts that belong to the previous sellers, like those filed by previous renovators, etc. So the insurance company provides an additional insurance policy that stands to defend you from certain uncovered issues.

-Whenever a property is financed, bought, or sold, records related to this transaction are stored in public archives (for example, Los Angeles, CA real estate records).
+Whenever a property is financed, bought, or sold, records related to this transaction are stored in public archives.
 These archives also hold information regarding any previous property owners and any liens or levies on it.

 So when you buy title insurance for a house, building, or some land, the title company searches through these archives for any background ownership issues, undisclosed claims, or any of the issues mentioned previously and tries to remedy them.
 This is done to determine the house or property ownership status, thereby ascertaining the title’s insurability.